ubranch/shotgun/README.md

 ## 10. Roadmap

-✅ **Step 1: Prepare Context**
+- ✅ **Step 1: Prepare Context**
   Basic ability to select a project, exclude items, and generate a structured text context.

-✅ **Step 2: Compose Prompt**
+- ✅ **Step 2: Compose Prompt**
- Allow user to input a prompt, (simulate) sending it with context to an LLM, and display a (mock) diff.
+  - Allow user to input a prompt, (simulate) sending it with context to an LLM, and display a (mock) diff.
+  - ✅ **Watchman to hot-reload TreeView**
+  - ✅ **Custom rules**

-☐ **Step 3: Execute Prompt** "executing" the prompt/diff and show logs.
+- ☐ **Step 3: Execute Prompt**
+  “Executing” the prompt and showing logs.

-☐ **Step 4: Apply Patch**
+- ☐ **Step 4: Apply Patch**
- Enable applying patches inside Shotgun (currently stubbed).
+  Enable applying patches inside Shotgun.
-*   ☐ Direct API bridge to send output to OpenAI / Gemini without copy-paste.
+  - ☐ Direct API bridge to send output to OpenAI / Gemini without copy-paste
-*   ☐ Preset exclude templates (Go, Node, Rust, …).
-*   ☐ CLI version for headless pipelines.
+  - ☐ CLI version for headless pipelines
-*   **Watch token limits** – even million-token models have practical caps.
+  - **Watch token limits** – even million-token models have practical caps.
 Use Shotgun scopes (root folder vs subfolder) to stay under budget.

 ---